luksak5/Portfolio_AUM_Tracker/README.md

-The purpose of this project is to track the client's AUM across multi asset, different region and currency.
+The purpose of this project is to track the client's AUM across multi asset, different region and currency on daily basis since inception in respective reporting currency.